New Coke: Initial success

-Coca-Cola introduced the new formula with marketing pushes in New York, where workers renovating the Statue of Liberty for its 1986 centenary were given cans, and Washington, D.C., where thousands of cans were given away in Lafayette Park.
-As soon as New Coke was introduced, the new formula was available at McDonald's and other drink fountains in the United States.
-Sales figures from those cities, and other areas where it had been introduced such as Miami and Detroit, showed a reaction that went as the market research had predicted.
+Coca-Cola introduced the new formula with marketing pushes in New York City, where workers renovating the Statue of Liberty for its centenary in 1986 were given free cans, and Washington, D.C., where thousands of cans were given away in Lafayette Park.
+As soon as New Coke was introduced, the formula was already available at McDonald's and other drink fountains in the United States.
+Sales figures from those cities and other areas where it had been introduced, such as Miami and Detroit, showed a reaction that went as the market research had predicted.
 In fact, Coke's sales were up 8 percent over the same period as the year before.

 Most Coke drinkers resumed buying the new Coke at much the same level as they had the old one.
 Surveys indicated that the majority of regular Coke drinkers liked the new flavoring.
 Three quarters of the respondents said they would buy New Coke again.
-The big test, however, remained in the South, where Coke had first been tasted and bottled.
+The big test, however, remained in the South, where Coca-Cola had been created and bottled.

 Backlash

-Though New Coke was accepted by many Coca-Cola drinkers, many more resented the change, as had happened in the focus groups.
+Although New Coke had been accepted by many loyal Coca-Cola drinkers, many more resented the change, as had happened in the focus groups.
 Many critics were from the southern US states, some of whom considered Coca-Cola part of their regional identity.
 Some viewed the change through the prism of the Civil War as a surrender to the "Yankees" as PepsiCo, the manufacturer of Pepsi, is based in Purchase, New York.

 In a Chicago Tribune story about reaction in the South, a professor at the University of Mississippi observed that "changing Coca-Cola is an intrusion on tradition" and thus would not be well received in that region.
-An Alabama resident wondered why the company had introduced the new flavor in New York; elsewhere in the state an Anniston Star columnist, noting Goizueta's Cuban origins, insinuated that the flavor change was a Communist plot.
+An Alabama resident wondered why the company had introduced the new flavor in New York; elsewhere in the state an Anniston Star columnist, noting Goizueta's Cuban origins, insinuated that the flavor change was a communist plot.
 The Atlanta Journal-Constitution found a majority of patrons at The Varsity, a popular local restaurant in that city, favored the old formula.
 "Why didn't they test anybody here?" the co-owner asked.

 The company received over 40,000 calls and letters expressing anger or disappointment, including one letter, delivered to Goizueta, addressed to "Chief Dodo, the Coca-Cola Company".
 Another letter asked for his autograph, as the signature of "one of the dumbest executives in American business history" would likely become valuable in the future.
-The company hotline, 1-800-GET-COKE, received over 1,500 calls a day compared to around 400 before the change.
-A psychiatrist whom Coke had hired to listen in on calls told executives that some people sounded as if they were discussing the death of a family member.
+The company hotline, 1-800-GET-COKE, received over 1,500 calls per day compared to around 400 before the change.
+A psychiatrist whom Coke had hired to listen in on calls told executives that many people sounded as if they were discussing the death of a family member.